-The older and obviously outdated method of controlling rats outside of food processing plants consisted of nothing more that measurements and traps.
+The older and obviously outdated method of controlling rats outside of food processing plants consisted of nothing more than measurements and traps.
 For instance, a trap is supposed to be placed every 23 feet around the outside perimeter of a food processing plant.
-This was done regardless of the amount of rats found in or around the plant.
+This was done regardless of the number of rats found in or around the plant.
 While this may seem like a logical practice, this method was costing some food processing plants as much as $10,000 per trapped rat.
-Is this the most cost effective way to keep the rat population under control?
-No it is not.
+Is this the most cost-effective way to keep the rat population under control?
+No, it is not.

-The problem with this newer method of trapping does nothing to control the amount of rodents that could be living inside a food processing facility.
+The problem with this newer trapping method does nothing to control the number of rodents that could be living inside a food processing facility.
 Not all rodents walk into these facilities.
 Some of them get there secretly by stowing away in a pallet.
 Once inside, these rodents have free roam of the most precious portions of the food processing plants.

 Plant Workers Hold the Key

 The real problem can be solved by speaking directly to plant workers.
-These are the people who see and hear everything that happens in the plant.
+These people see and hear everything that happens in the plant.
 They are the eyes and ears of the entire operation.
 The most effective way to control rodents inside food processing plants is proper staff training.
-Once workers know the proper way to spot the potential problems, the rodent problem can be properly addressed.
+Once workers know the proper way to spot potential problems, the rodent problem can be addressed appropriately.